wilenius/moodle-qbank_mlangpreview/README.md

 * Mlang2
 * STACK

 It makes no changes to core Moodle and it uses the callbacks api.
-When  quiz question is previewed it makes a database query to search through the quesiton text.
+When  quiz question is previewed it makes a database query to search through the question text.
 If it finds any one of three types of language tags it will create a new dropdown with a list of the languages that are available in the question according to the tags.

 When one of the languages is selected. the URL of the preview screen will be updated to include the language code, e.g. &lang=de would be added if German was selected.
 The current users preferred language is always added to the list of languages.